Key Takeaways

 And that’s the sort of unfair competition Lainey Armistead began to hear about while playing on West Virginia State University’s women’s soccer team.

-Now, Lainey is standing with the state of West Virginia at the U.S. Supreme Court in support of its law that will protect women’s sports.
+Because of those stories, Lainey stood with the state of West Virginia at the U.S. Supreme Court in support of its law that will protect women’s sports.
+Even better, she—and female athletes across the country—won.

 Who is Lainey Armistead?